dcashon/obd-subaru/docs/Connections.md

 Disabling fast mode will guarantee that python-OBD outputs the unaltered command for every request.

-`timeout`: Specifies the connection timeout.
+`timeout`: Specifies the connection timeout in seconds.

 <br>